Suspect who allegedly killed Mississippi police officer captured, police say

 Surveillance images released by investigators from that moment depict a man between 5-foot-7 and 5-foot-10, wearing a red beanie cap, black shirt, and navy blue shorts.

-“Any time you have this kind of deliberate and violent attack on a police officer, especially right in front of a police station, it should cause everyone great concern,” Papania previously said.
+“Any time you have this kind of deliberate and violent attack on a police officer, especially right in front of a police station, it should cause everyone great concern,” Gulfport Police Chief Leonard Papania previously said.

 ALABAMA POLICE OFFICER FATALLY SHOT; WIFE CHARGED WITH MURDER, AUTHORITIES SAY